quangnd159/dangquang.xyz/content/_index.md

 The name's Quang.
 I'm living in Binh Chanh, HCMC, with my wife and two sons 👶.
 In my free time I like learning stuff, [thinking](tags/thoughts), [writing](/tags), reading books, [drawing](m/drawing), and tinkering with my life.

-🏠 This site is my third or fourth attempt at developing an online presence.
-Now that I've settled on storing my notes in text files, this is perhaps my permanent digital home.
-(The old name is `dqnotes.com`.)
+🏠 This site is my fourth attempt at developing an online presence.
+Now that I've settled on storing my notes in plain text files, this is perhaps my permanent digital home (fomerly `dqnotes.com`).

 🎬 Here's my (somewhat active) [Youtube channel](https://www.youtube.com/channel/UCwHp8yAjMRmiPY9wnnW2GQQ).
-And [this](https://www.youtube.com/user/SuperEnglishbird) when I was young and wild.
+Also [this one](https://www.youtube.com/user/SuperEnglishbird) when I was young and wild.

-✍️ I wrote (and intend to write more) about IELTS on [ai-eo.com](https://ai-eo.com) in Vietnamese.
+✍️ I've written IELTS-related stuff on [ai-eo.com](https://ai-eo.com) in Vietnamese.

-🔨 I just made an IELTS study tool for my students at [thatieltsguide.com](https://thatieltsguide.com).
+🔨 I'm working on an IELTS study tool called [That IELTS Guide](https://thatieltsguide.com) for my students.

 📋 And here's my [[m/cv|résumé]].